MyParcelCOM/docs/content/php-sdk/retrieving-resources.md

 ```

 ### Pick-up/drop-off locations
 Most carriers allow the recipient to define a pick-up location and a sender to define a drop-off location.
-The SDK can retrieve these locations from the API and can easily be displayed using the [MyParcel.com Delivery Plugin](https://github.com/MyParcelCOM/delivery-plugin).
+The SDK can retrieve these locations from the API after which they can easily be displayed using the [MyParcel.com Delivery Plugin](https://github.com/MyParcelCOM/delivery-plugin).

 Most carriers only need a postal code in a specific country, but some carriers also require a street name and number.
 It is therefore recommended to always supply all this information to the SDK.